persteenolsen/django-starter-two/README.md

 py manage.py makemigrations
 py manage.py migrate
 ```
-You will need to do the Migration initiannly and when / if you will add, update or delete models.py which this Django Web App does not use
+You will need to do the Migration at first and when / if you will add, update or delete models.py which this Django Web App does not use

 For using a SQLite developing / locally make the config in the setting file `vercel_app/settings.py`